Peppermint Power: How to Use the Herb for Tummy Trouble

 Menthol isn’t the only powerful property in peppermint.
 The herb also contains a number of terpenoids and phenolic compounds that make peppermint a formidable gut-health remedy.

-Terpenoids are the essential oil of a plant mostly known for providing flavor and aroma but also medicinal in nature, with anti-inflammatory, antiviral, and antifungal effects.
-Phenolic compounds like tannins and flavonoids are natural parts of plants that have special properties that could counter the oxidative stress of diabetes, inflammatory, neurodegenerative, and heart diseases, and more.
+Terpenoids are the essential oil of a plant, mostly known for providing flavor and aroma, but they are also medicinal in nature, with anti-inflammatory, antiviral, and antifungal effects.
+Phenolic compounds such as tannins and flavonoids are natural parts of plants that have special properties that could counter the oxidative stress of diabetes, inflammatory, neurodegenerative, and heart diseases, and more.

 A 2024 report in Medicinal Plant Research spelled out a number of peppermint’s digestive benefits, including: